bli46/18.369-final-project-report/README.md

 # 18.369-final-project-report

 This repo contains my final project report for the MIT class 18.369 Mathematical Methods in Nanophotonics, taught by Professor Steven Johnson.
 I used Meep to reproduce and extend the results from https://www.nature.com/articles/nnano.2015.309.
-The central file for my code in this repo is ilic_reproduction/18_369_project.ipynb
+The central file for my report in this repo is apssamp.tex

 My code for the project: https://github.com/bli46/18.369_project_thermal_control